50 Things To Do in Iowa This Winter

 After our first cold weekend of the season, it got me looking ahead to winter in Iowa.
 There is no denying that most Iowa winters are spent indoors (which is why we look so forward to springtime).
 Luckily, we have plenty of indoor options, as well as some fun winter activities to do outside.
 However, if you are anything like me, you instantly forget all of these great options as soon as someone says “what should we do?”

 1.)
 Grand Harbor Resort (Dubuque, Iowa).
-Indoor water park ✔ Comfortable rooms ✔ A weekend full of great memories ✔ Plus, it’s located in Dubuque, where there’s plenty of restaurants and fun to be had.
+Indoor water park ✔ Comfortable rooms ✔ A weekend full of great memories ✔ Plus, it’s located in Dubuque, where there are plenty of restaurants and fun to be had.

 3.)
 Honey Creek Resort (Moravia, Iowa).
 Rathbun Lake features plenty of outdoor winter activities or you can simply spend all of your time at the indoor water park.
 It’s an easy drive from Des Moines and makes a fun weekend getaway.